 Sitting in front of L'ang Dulay felt surreal.
 Even in her quiet demeanor as our guide briefed us about her and her intricate weaves, her presence commanded the room.

-L'ang Dulay is a dreamweaver, deriving her designs from the realm of dreams.
-She embarked on her weaving journey at the tender age of 12 and, now at the age of 90+, she continues to pass on this cherished tradition to the younger generation of T'bolis.
+L’ang Dulay is a dreamweaver, someone who draws her intricate designs from the realm of dreams.
+She began her weaving journey at the tender age of 12, and now, at over 90 years old, she continues to pass on this treasured tradition to the younger generation of T’bolis.

 School of Living Tradition